Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that are disabled for Guests.

 In 1455 [his son] Canute Oldenburg (age 4) died.

 On 23rd June 1456 [his daughter] Margaret Oldenburg Queen Consort Scotland was born to Christian I King Denmark (age 30) and [his wife] Dorothea of Brandenburg (age 25).
+She married July 1469 King James III of Scotland, son of King James II of Scotland and Mary of Guelders Queen Consort Scotland, and had issue.

 In July 1469 [his son-in-law] King James III of Scotland (age 17) and [his daughter] Margaret Oldenburg Queen Consort Scotland (age 13) were married at Holyrood Abbey, Holyrood.
 She by marriage Queen Consort Scotland.
-She the daughter of Christian I King Denmark (age 43) and [his wife] Dorothea of Brandenburg (age 38).
+She the daughter of Christian I King of Denmark (age 43) and [his wife] Dorothea of Brandenburg (age 38).
 He the son of King James II of Scotland and Mary of Guelders Queen Consort Scotland.

 On 7th October 1471 [his son] King Frederick I of Denmark was born to Christian I King Denmark (age 45) and [his wife] Dorothea of Brandenburg (age 40).
+He married (1) his half second cousin 10th April 1502 Anna of Brandenburg and had issue (2) 9th October 1518 Sophie of Pomerania Queen Consort of Denmark and Sweden and had issue.

-On 6th September 1478 [his son] John King Denmark Norway and Sweden (age 23) and [his daughter-in-law] Christina Queen Consort Denmark Norway and Sweden (age 16) were married.
-He the son of Christian I King Denmark (age 52) and [his wife] Dorothea of Brandenburg (age 47).
+On 6th September 1478 [his son] John King of Denmark Norway and Sweden (age 23) and [his daughter-in-law] Christina Queen Consort Denmark Norway and Sweden (age 16) were married.
+He the son of Christian I King of Denmark (age 52) and [his wife] Dorothea of Brandenburg (age 47).

 On 21st May 1481 Christian I King Denmark (age 55) died.
-His son [his son] John (age 26) succeeded King Denmark. [his daughter-in-law] Christina Queen Consort Denmark Norway and Sweden (age 19) by marriage Queen Consort Denmark.
+His son John (age 26) succeeded King Denmark. [his daughter-in-law] Christina Queen Consort Denmark Norway and Sweden (age 19) by marriage Queen Consort Denmark.

 On 10th November 1495 [his former wife] Dorothea of Brandenburg (age 64) died.